dd9jn/rfc4880bis/crypto-refresh.md

 Compression algorithm numbers that indicate which algorithms the key holder prefers to use.
 Like the preferred symmetric algorithms, the list is ordered.
 Algorithm numbers are in {{compression-algos}}.
-If this subpacket is not included, ZIP is preferred.
-A zero denotes that uncompressed data is preferred; the key holder's software might have no compression software in that implementation.
+A zero, or the absence of this subpacket, denotes that uncompressed data is preferred; the key holder's software might have no compression software in that implementation.
 This is only found on a self-signature.

 #### Signature Expiration Time